apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 * -e: if the path exists, return 0.
 * -f: if the path is a file, return 0.
 * -s: if the path is not empty, return 0.
+* -r: if the path exists and read permission is granted, return 0.
+* -w: if the path exists and write permission is granted, return 0.
 * -z: if the file is zero length, return 0.

 Example: